abdoghazala7/My-Summary/README.md

 >- Numpy (contains the most function )
 >
 >
->- Matplotlib basics (focused on the visualizations that i use frequently)
+>- Matplotlib basics (focused on the visualizations that i use frequently only (short notebook))
 >
 >
 >- Pandas ( Using some functions on a titanic's dataset )